Zalgo Text Generator — Create Creepy Cursed Text That Drips

 01 What Is Zalgo Text?

-Zalgo text is a style of distorted, corrupted Unicode text that appears to drip, glitch, and consume the characters around it.
-The name comes from a fictional internet entity created in 2004 by a Something Awful community member known as Shmorky (Dave Kelly), who posted corrupted comic strips on his personal website.
-The meme spread through Something Awful forums and later 4chan, often paired with the ominous warning "he comes."
+Zalgo text is corrupted-looking Unicode text that appears to drip, glitch, and eat the characters around it.
+You might also hear it called cursed text, demon text, void text, scary text, or just glitchy text.
+The name traces back to 2004, when a Something Awful community member named Shmorky (Dave Kelly) posted corrupted comic strips on his personal website.
+The meme spread through Something Awful forums and later 4chan, usually paired with the ominous warning "he comes."

-Technically, Zalgo text works by stacking Unicode combining diacritical marks above, through, and below base characters.
-These marks were designed for languages that need accents and annotations, but when you pile dozens of them onto a single letter, the result is the chaotic, dripping aesthetic that became an internet horror staple.
+Under the hood, Zalgo text works by stacking Unicode combining diacritical marks above, through, and below base characters.
+These marks were originally designed for languages that use diacritics: the accent in "résumé," the tilde in "jalapeño," the umlaut in "naïve."
+Pile dozens of them onto a single letter, though, and you get that chaotic, dripping look that became a horror meme staple.

 Light → h̷e̷l̷l̷o̷